- Miles never expire

 Note: The weight limit for free checked bags is 70 lbs.

 Members must satisfy a given status level’s qualifying requirements between Jan.
 1 and Dec.
 31 to reach or maintain that status level and enjoy its benefits.
-Once you earn any MileagePlus status level, you will keep it for the rest of the current calendar year and January of the next calendar year.
+Once you earn any MileagePlus status level, you will keep it for the rest of the current calendar year (2022), next calendar year (2023) and until January 31 of the following year (2024).

 Other Key Features